aamrits/frontend-interview-questions/react-concepts.md

    * **Easier Maintenance**: Lazy loading helps manage large codebases by splitting them into smaller, manageable chunks.
 This makes the application more scalable and easier to maintain.
    * **Modular Architecture**: Encourages a modular architecture where components are loaded independently, promoting better separation of concerns.

-**Practical Example: Route-Based Lazy Loading**

-Route-based lazy loading is a common use case where routes are loaded only when the user navigates to them.
+**Practical Example: Route-Based Lazy Loading**: Route-based lazy loading is a common use case where routes are loaded only when the user navigates to them.

 **Example with React Router**: